charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 command to fully-qualify the path to `aws-iam-authenticator` if it is not located in your path.

+Before switching context to the aws-iam context, be sure to deploy the CRD above to give your user access to the cluster.

-The context that uses `aws-iam-authenticator` can be selected with:
+The context that uses aws-iam-authenticator can be selected with:

 ```bash
 kubectl config use-context aws-iam-authenticator